Smethodique/42-1337-projects/MiniTalk/README.md

 1. **Compile:**
    - Open a terminal window.
    - Navigate to the directory containing the source files.
-   - Run the following command to compile both the server and client:
+   - Run the following command to compile both the server and client:     ``` make
-   - server Pid will be printed
-     ```
-     make
      ```